laravel/docs/homestead.md

 <a name="installing-mariadb"></a>
 ### Installing MariaDB

-If you prefer to use MariaDB instead of MySQL, you may add the `mariadb` option to your `Homestead.yaml` file:
+If you prefer to use MariaDB instead of MySQL, you may add the `mariadb` option to your `Homestead.yaml` file.
+This option will remove MySQL and install MariaDB.
+MariaDB serves as a drop-in replacement for MySQL so you should still use the `mysql` database driver in your application's database configuration:

     box: laravel/homestead
     ip: "192.168.20.20"